Sa1tie/Roger-McNulty-Portfolio/README.md

 I am a Top-Secret cleared IT professional transitioning into **Business Systems Analysis**, combining strong technical experience with operational discipline and strategic insight.
 My background spans **U.S. Marine Corps leadership**, **railroad operations**, and **classified defense infrastructure** (with roles at BAE Systems and Raytheon).
 I excel at translating complex operational requirements into actionable technology solutions that deliver real value.

-Currently pursuing an **MBA in Project Management**, I am focused on strategic IT planning, cross-functional alignment, and process modernization.
+Currently pursuing an **MBA in Business Analytics**, I am focused on strategic IT planning, cross-functional alignment, and process modernization.
 This portfolio showcases my ability to document requirements, manage risk, and apply analytical thinking in mission-critical environments.

 Explore my work to see how I blend technical depth with business insight to drive meaningful outcomes.